eager-dev/eagerx/docs/guide/developer_guide/node/engine_node.rst

 Engine Nodes
 ************

-In this section, we will show how to create engine nodes.
+In this section, we will show how to create an :mod:`~eagerx.core.entities.EngineNode`.
-Engine nodes are nodes that interact with bridge nodes and can be used to for example define the behaviour of sensors and actuators.
+Engine nodes are nodes that interact with the :mod:`~eagerx.core.entities.Bridge` node and define the behaviour of sensors and actuators.
+An :mod:`~eagerx.core.entities.EngineNode` is often bridge-specific, since here is defined how actions are applied and observations are obtained.
 We will clarify the concept of engine nodes in this section by going through the process of creating the engine nodes for the *OdeBridge*.
-This bridge allows to simulate systems based on ordinary differential equations (ODEs).
+This :mod:`~eagerx.core.entities.Bridge` allows to simulate systems based on ordinary differential equations (ODEs).
 In the engine nodes for the *OdeBridge*, we will define how inputs and outputs are send to and from the *OdeBridge*.
 We will define three classes: *OdeOutput*, *OdeInput* and *ActionApplied*.
 Each of these classes will be a subclass of the *EngineNode* class.
-Here we will go into detail on how to the *OdeInput* engine node is created.
+Here we will go into detail on how to the *OdeInput* :mod:`~eagerx.core.entities.EngineNode` is created.

 `Full code is available here. <https://github.com/eager-dev/eagerx_ode/blob/master/eagerx_ode/engine_nodes.py>`_